center-for-threat-informed-defense/sensor-mappings-to-attack/docs/overview.rst

 STIX Representation and Mapping Tools
 -------------------------------------
-To make the mapping between sensors and ATT&CK easily accessible to defenders that use STIX, the mappings are also published in a machine-readable STIX 2 representation.
-This format uses STIX representation to represent the mappings between events and ATT&CK.
+To make the mapping between sensor events and ATT&CK easily accessible to defenders that use STIX, the mappings are also published in a machine-readable STIX 2 representation.
+This format uses STIX representation to represent the mappings between sensor events and ATT&CK.

 A set of Python tools is provided to support data manipulation, including the creation of new mappings and the customization of existing mappings.
 A command line interface (CLI) tool is available for validation of mapping file syntax, ensuring conformity to the data format specification and accurate references of ATT&CK Data Sources.
 The CLI tool also supports the production of ATT&CK Navigator layers and Markdown Summary visualizations from mapping files.